 This process of subdivision can be carried further indefinitely as statistics with brief time intervals become more abundant.
 And as knowledge of the subject grows and its practical applications become more important, there may be call for such refinements.
 As matters stand, however, four phases satisfy the needs of systematic inquiry.
 The separation of the phase of "financial strain" from that of "industrial crisis" rests on logical quite as much as upon chronological grounds, and is somewhat confusing in a cycle of recurrence in time.
-Cases will be cited presently of financial strain occurring at other stages of the cycle than the transition from prosperity to depression, and industrial reactions frequently occur when it is difficult to find any trace of preceding financial strain, for example, in the United States in 1923.
+Phases of financial strain occur every now and then at other stages of the cycle than the transition from prosperity to depression, and industrial reactions have occurred when it is difficult to find any trace of preceding financial strain, for example, in the United States in 1923.
 But we are trenching upon a topic which requires separate treatment.

-4. "CRISES" AND "RECESSIONS."
+"CRISES" AND "RECESSIONS".
+4.